 When a certified person performs a validation on a new or replacement meter, they are required to install security seals on the meter installation.
 The type of seal to be used must be a South Australian Government badged security seal purchased through Irrigation Australian Limited.

-The South Australian Licensed Water Use Metering Policy requires all licensed water use to be metered, resulting in approximately 95% being metered.
-However, in limited low risk circumstances, exemption from metering may be granted (for example stock and domestic water sources or to permit water use from multiple sources to be recorded through a single meter).
-All exemptions are consistent with national guidelines described in the 'Best Practice Guidelines for Minimum Metering Thresholds'.
+The South Australian Licensed Water Use Metering Policy requires all licensed water use to be metered, resulting in approximately 95% of water take being metered.
+However, in limited low risk circumstances, exemption from metering may be granted (for example stock and domestic water use or to permit water use from multiple sources to be recorded through a single meter).

 Metering exemptions or flexibility can be granted upon application by the licence holder(s).
 Where metering exemptions or flexibility applies, further details can be found in the meter implementation plan for that area (meter implementation plans are listed below under ‘further information’).
-In instances where the requirement to meter is exempt, the associated allocation is deemed as 100% used (e.g., if the allocation is 50ML, then 50ML is deemed used) which has implications for carry over and allocation trades/transfers.
+In instances where the requirement to meter is exempt, in accordance with the ‘Notice of Assessment of Quantity of Water Taken when Meter Readings are Not Used’, the volume of water deemed to have been used each year is equivalent to the allocation (e.g., if the allocation is 50ML, then 50ML is deemed used) which has implications for carry over and allocation trades/transfers.

 Further information